-Syllabus 510 Fall 2015 Biglaiser Office Gardner 306-A, Hours 10-11 T&TH and by appointment Email - gbiglais@email.unc.edu
+Syllabus 510 Fall 2016 Biglaiser Office Gardner 306-A, Hours 10-11 T&TH and by appointment Email - gbiglais@email.unc.edu

 This course is designed to teach you game theoretic tools that you can apply to many interesting strategic situations.
 We will also investigate models where economics agents have informational advantages over other agents.
-The grade assessment will be based on two midterms (25% each), a paper (30%), see the separate handout on the paper, the presentation of the paper to the class (10%).
-The remaining 10% will be from homework, which will be mostly assigned during the first half of the term.
+The grade assessment will be based on two midterms (25% each), a paper (25%), see the separate handout on the paper, the presentation of the paper to the class (10%).
+The final will count 10%.
+The remaining 5% will be from homework, which will be mostly assigned during the first half of the term.
 You are encouraged to work together on homework, but must hand in each assignment individually.
 No electronic devices can be used during class.

-Exam dates: The midterms are on 24 September and 12 November.
+Exam dates: The midterms are on 27 September and 17 November.
+The final is 10 December at 12pm.
 No make-up exams will be given.